Septuagint

 General Overviews

 Dines, Jennifer M. The Septuagint.
 Edited by Michael A. Knibb.
-London: T&T Clark, 2004.
+London: T & T Clark, 2004.

-This work can be most profitably used by those with some background in Hellenistic studies, but it does not presuppose specialist knowledge of the LXX itself.
+This work can be most profitably used by those with some background in Hellenistic studies, but it does not presuppose specialist knowledge of the Septuagint itself.
 Its compact length and lucid style recommend it as a starting point for advanced undergraduate or graduate students.

 Dorival, Gilles, Marguerite Harl, and Olivier Munnich.
 La Bible grecque des Septante: Du judaïsme hellénistique au christianisme ancien.
 2d ed.
 Initiations au Christianisme Ancien.
 Paris: Édition du Cerf, 1994.